 As an Amazon Associate I earn from qualifying purchases.

 I enjoy a good donut.
 It HAS to be good though.
 I don’t enjoy a donut that isn’t fresh, soft, or flavorful and my ideal donut gives me just enough satisfaction without making me want to puke.

-USE PLAIN RAINBOW SPRINKLES AND NOT NON-PAREILS!
+USE PLAIN RAINBOW SPRINKLES AND NOT NON-PAREILS

-I hadn’t had any coffee yet, was still pretty blinky-eyed, and not thinking when I dumped in my 1/2 cup of nonpareils into my batter and immediately regretted it as it turned my batter brown.
+Back in 2014, I had just started blogging and baking things from scratch.
+I happily dumped nonpareils into my batter and immediately regretted it as it turned my batter brown.
 Those suckers have a sensitive colored shell.
-They’re fine for the top after you glaze your donuts, but please, just don’t put them on the inside!

 Use regular rainbow sprinkles for that!

-And I was only up a little more than an hour before he was.
-This recipe comes together quickly, so if you find yourself craving a donut some morning, you’re in luck!
+So if you find yourself craving a donut some morning, you’re in luck!
 You can whip up a batch before you can think twice about getting in the car and going to get one.

 I use almond extract to get the “cake batter” flavor that goes along with funfetti.
 Everything else is pretty standard, and if you haven’t realized yet, you don’t need any yeast… So no need to be intimidated by making your own donuts at home!

-Speaking of ingredients, you’ll see that nutmeg is listed as one of them.
-This might sound strange, but in all the baked donut recipes I perused, it was a common ingredient.
-It is a spice commonly used in traditional donut frying, so don’t leave it out!
+You’ll also see that nutmeg is listed as an ingredient.
+This might sound strange, but in all the non-chocolate baked donut recipes I have baked, it is a very common ingredient.

 You’ll be able to make a smooth, uniform shape, and your donuts will bake up nicely.
 You may certainly spoon your batter in, but using a bag will give you the best distribution.

-You only need to fill the wells up 2/3 to 3/4 of the way full.
+You only need to fill the wells up ⅔ to ¾ of the way full.
 They’ll puff up in the oven, I promise!

 You’re actually going to heat these ingredients on the stove for just a few minutes.

 THE SECRET TO CRACKLY ICING IS TO COOK IT

 Alton Brown taught me that if you do this, your glaze will crack, just like it does on the donut from a bakery.

 Decorate however you wish, leave them plain and forget about the glaze, whatever!
-I promise you that you’ll surprise yourself at how easy it is for you to make fresh, soft donuts at home.
+I promise you that you’ll surprise yourself at how easy it is for you to make fresh, soft baked funfetti donuts at home.

 - 1 teaspoon baking powder

-- 1/4 teaspoon nutmeg
+- ¼ teaspoon ground nutmeg

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

-- 1/3 cup granulated sugar
+- ⅓ cup (67g) granulated sugar

-- 1 egg
+- 1 large egg

-- 2 Tablespoons unsalted butter melted
+- 2 Tablespoons (29g) unsalted butter melted

-- 1/4 cup plain yogurt regular, Greek, or any fat %
+- ¼ cup (123g) plain yogurt regular or Greek, full fat preferred1

-- 1/2 teaspoon vanilla extract
+- ½ teaspoon vanilla extract

-- 1/2 teaspoon almond extract
+- ½ teaspoon almond extract

-- 1/2 cup sprinkles
+- ½ cup (144g) sprinkles not nonpareils

-- 2 Tablespoons milk any
+- 2 Tablespoons (30mL) milk any

-- 1/2 teaspoon vanilla extract
+- ½ teaspoon vanilla extract

-- 1 cup powdered sugar
+- 1 cup (120g) powdered sugar

-- Preheat the oven to 350ºF.
+- Preheat the oven to 350ºF (177ºC).

 - Spray a donut pan with non-stick spray and set aside.

-- In a medium size bowl, whisk together flour, baking powder, nutmeg, salt, and sugar.
+- In a medium size bowl, whisk together the flour, baking powder, nutmeg, salt, and sugar.
 Set aside.

-- Pour the wet ingredients into dry ingredients and blend until just combined, being careful not to over mix.
-Gently stir in sprinkles.
+- Pour the wet ingredients into the dry ingredients and blend until just combined, being careful not to over mix.
+Then, gently stir in the sprinkles.

 - Bake for 10-12 minutes or until edges just start to brown.
 Cool completely on a wire rack before dipping in glaze.

-- Combine ingredients in a small saucepan over low heat and whisk until smooth.
-Remove from heat and dunk donuts into glaze one by one.
+- Remove saucepan from heat and dunk donuts into glaze one by one.
 Transfer to wire rack over a baking sheet or wax paper to catch glaze drippings.
 Glaze does not have to be completely set for the second dunk.½

 - Dunk donuts a second time with remaining glaze.
 Decorate with more sprinkles, if desired.
 Donuts taste the freshest the same day they are baked, but can be stored covered at room temperature up to 2 days.
 Unglazed donuts freeze well, up to 3 months.
 Thaw in the refrigerator overnight and then glaze.